5 minute read

 Flat lashes also go by a few different names, including ‘ellipse’ and ‘cashmere’ lashes.
 They are also applied using the 1:1 classic application technique.

-The biggest difference between regular classic lashes and flat lashes are the shape.
-Whereas normal classic lashes have a round, circular base, flat lashes have a flatter, more oval shape.
-Their specifically designed base brings a lot of benefits, including:
+The biggest difference between regular classic lashes and flat lashes is the shape.
+Whereas normal classic lashes have a round, circular base.
+Flat lashes have a flatter, more oval shape.
+They're specifically designed base brings a lot of benefits, including:

 Due to their flatter base and enlarged bonding area, flat lashes are easier to apply.
 Their curve hugs the natural lash more closely, creating a better bond.
 You’ll feel the difference right away – they just attach to natural lashes so much better.